thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/2_amphoriskoi/cat-45.md

 ## Description

-Dark blue-green, transparent greenish, opaque turquoise and yellow glass.
+Translucent dark blue-green, transparent greenish, and opaque turquoise and yellow glass.
 Narrow, outward-splayed flattened rim-disk; tall cylindrical neck; sloping obtuse-angled shoulder; conical body; convex pointed bottom.
-An oval knob of greenish glass applied on the center of the bottom.
+An oval knob of greenish glass is applied on the center of the bottom.
 Two greenish, large opposing coil handles stretch vertically from shoulder to upper neck under the rim.

-A yellow and a turquoise marvered threads spirally wound 27 times from rim to bottom.
-The threads have been dragged 26 times up and down from the shoulder to the bottom, forming a festooned pattern.
+Yellow and turquoise marvered threads are spirally wound 27 times from the rim to bottom.
+The threads have been dragged 26 times up and down from the shoulder to the bottom, forming a festoon pattern.

 ## Comments and Comparanda

 On core-formed amphoriskoi of this period see comments on {% cat '2003.200' %}.
 For the classification of this particular amphoriskos see {% cite 'Grose 1989' %}, class III:E, amphoriskos form III:2B: pp. 170–172, nos.
 170–174.
-The shoulder area was restored forming an unexpected obtuse angle between the neck and the shoulder/body, compared for instance with the more typical for the form 2003.204.
+The shoulder area was restored, forming an unexpected obtuse angle between the neck and the shoulder/body, compared for instance with {% cat '2003.204' %}, which is more typical for the form.

 ## Provenance